sf-wdi-24/modules/week-06-intro-ruby-on-rails/day-02/drill/readme.md

 3. With the same test string (text above), write a regexp to match instances of "regex", "regexp", or "regular expression".

-4. Edit the regexp you just wrote to make sure it's case-insensitive (i.e. it should match "Regular Expression" as well as "regular expression"). **Hint:** Look up `/i`.
+4. Edit the regexp you just wrote to make sure it's case-insensitive (i.e. it should match "Regular Expression" as well as "regular expression").

 5. Match any phone numbers in the HTML like "867-5309".